SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Think of something Fluttershy really likes and try to do something with that."

-"She really likes animals."
+Discord taps his chin.
+"Hmm.
+She really likes animals."

 "Why don't you try to befriend some of her animals?
 That would probably mean a lot to her."

-"I don't think anypony besides Fluttershy could befriend that bunny.
+"I don't think anypony besides Fluttershy could befriend that bunny of hers.
 It hates everything and everypony that isn't her."

-"Yea, I'm pretty sure he just tolerates all us now since we come around so much.
+"Yeah, I'm pretty sure Angel only tolerates us now since we come around so much.
 I didn't mean him, though.
 Make friends with her other animals.
 You can talk to animals, right?"

 "Oh, I can.
 I hadn't thought about that.
 We both can talk to animals.
 That's quite rare among ponies."

-"Also, don't just snap your fingers and make it happen.
+"But don't just snap your fingers and make it happen.
 Fluttershy will know.
-If you make real friends with them, she will be thrilled."
+If you really do friends with them, she'll be thrilled."

 "Okay, thank you!"